semgrep/semgrep-docs/docs/playground.md

 ## Exploring rules through Semgrep Registry

 [Semgrep Registry](https://semgrep.dev/r/) is an open-source, community-driven repository of rules.
-Thtese rules can detect OWASP vulnerabilities, best practice violations, and security issues for a wide variety of languages and frameworks.
+These rules can detect OWASP vulnerabilities, best practice violations, and security issues for a wide variety of languages and frameworks.
 These rules can be used as a starting point for writing your own custom rules by creating a forked rule.

 [Signing in to Semgrep App](https://semgrep.dev/login?return_path=/playground/) enables you to access the Registry directly from the Playground's Library pane.